documentationfor yFiles for HTML 3.0.0.1

 Type Name Description

-ResizeStripeInputModeHandles resizing of rows and columns.
+ResizeStripeInputModeHandles resizing rows and columns.

 ClickInputModeRecognizes mouse clicks, including double clicks.
 This child input mode is disabled if TableEditorInputMode is used as a child input mode of GraphEditorInputMode.